MichelleBKlynn/swift-switchStatement-readme/README.md

 * Explain that a switch statement provides an alternative to the if statement which they had just learned to use.
 * Understands that each case is a separate branch of code execution.
 * Understands that every switch statement **must** be exhaustive.
 This means that every possible value of the type being considered must be matched by one of the switch cases.
-* Explain that it's not practical to write **all** posible cases, where they could provide a default case to match all other possibilities as a catch-all.
+* Explain that it's not practical to write **all** possible cases, where they could provide a default case to match all other possibilities as a catch-all.